 (d) make payment of any benefit itself or cause or arrange for such payment to be made for or on its behalf.

-(2) Where the payment of any amount is postponed under subregulation (1) interest at the net fund earning rate —

-(a) may, at the discretion of the Superannuation Board, be added to the amount so postponed if the duration of the postponement does not exceed one month;

-(b) shall be added to the amount so postponed if the duration of the postponement exceeds one month and does not exceed 90 days.

-(2a) Where the payment of any amount is postponed under subregulation (1) for a period in excess of 90 days, interest shall be added to the amount so postponed on such terms and conditions (including rate of interest) as are determined by the Board.
+[(2), (2a) deleted]

 (3) Where, after a benefit has been paid to a member under a regulation, it is established that the member was eligible for a benefit under another regulation, the Superannuation Board may pay to or in respect of that member the benefit payable under the latter regulation but any amount previously paid to the member shall be deducted from the benefit payable under the latter regulation.

 (4) Where a person who is or may be entitled to any benefit is, in the opinion of the Superannuation Board, unable by reason of mental incapacity to manage his own affairs, the Superannuation Board may pay that benefit —